openstack/oslo.log/doc/source/journal.rst

 CODE_FILE=, CODE_LINE=, CODE_FUNC=

    The code location generating this message, if known.
 Contains the source filename, the line number and the function name.
 (This is the same as systemd uses)

+THREAD_NAME=, PROCESS_NAME=

+   Information about the thread and process, if known.
+(This is the same as systemd uses)

+EXCEPTION_TEXT=, EXCEPTION_INFO=

+   Information about an exception, if an exception has been logged.

 LOGGER_NAME=